zzzprojects/docs/entityframework.net/pages/saving-data/improve-ef-add-performance.md

 #### Why?

-More tracking entities your context contains, slower the DetectChanges method is!
+The more tracked entities your context contains, slower the DetectChanges method is!
 So by reducing the number of entities by context, you improve the performance.

 #### Performance Comparisons